Relational Wisdom for Every Setting!

 1. You as an Example, Moderator, Training Rep or Certified Instructor

-As an individual Christian, there are several ways that you can introduce the people around you to the benefits of relational wisdom.
+As an individual Christian, there are several ways you can use relational wisdom to live out this high calling and introduce the people around you to the power and benefits of a gospel-driven life.

 First, and most importantly, you can go through RW360’s online training or attend a live seminar to improve your relational skills and provide a compelling personal example of how a person can improve their relational abilities through deliberate study.
 As you model these skills in your daily interactions, the Lord could open doors for you to encourage friends, family members, coworkers and even your employer, church leaders or children’s school to take advantage of RW360’s training, free downloads and weekly blog.